ietf-ivy-wg/network-inventory-yang/draft-y3bp-network-inventory-yang.md

 The proposed YANG data model has been analyzed at the present stage to cover the common requirements for both HW and SW use cases for Network Inventory.

+Network Inventory is a collection of data for network devices and their components managed by a specific management system.
+Per the definition of {{?RFC8969}},the network inventory model is a network model.

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.

+{{ni-augment}} provides a set of augmentation considerations for extensions of hardware, software, entitlement, and inventory topology mapping.

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.